migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 </figure>
 Heuristics can only get so far.
 There are only two forced moves (red and pink terminals in the bottom right corner) and there are no outright obvious pipe connections.

-Backtracking is unavoidable, of course.
 As seen in the example above, you can't just "know" the solution without trying something first.
 But a pure bashing solution like basic depth-first search (DFS), where you explore every option of moving pipes one by one, would take very long.
 There are 38 possible starting moves in the example puzzle (enumerated below).
 Accounting for forced moves actually increases that number (because it allows new, un-forced moves).
 Of course, testing more new moves would increase that number further.
 <figure class="disp-flex center-all flex-column">
   <img src="puzzle2-0-first_moves.jpg" alt="Starting moves" class="w-50">
   <figcaption class="itx caption">Move variety like chess.</figcaption>